Skip to Content

 • Coup-Contrecoup Injury: This type of injury involves two points of impact on opposite sides of the brain.
 The initial impact (coup) and the subsequent rebound impact (contrecoup) can lead to multiple areas of damage within the brain.

-• Second Impact Syndrome: This is a rare but severe condition that occurs when a person sustains a second concussion before fully recovering from the first.
+• Second-Impact Syndrome: This is a rare but severe condition that occurs when a person sustains a second concussion before fully recovering from the first.
 It can lead to rapid and often fatal brain swelling.

 • Shaken Baby Syndrome: Common in infants, this occurs when a baby is violently shaken, leading to brain damage.
 It can result in long-term disabilities or death.